siefkenj/utoronto-lsm-addion/README.md

 # Installation

 In Firefox or Chrome, install [Greasemonkey](https://addons.mozilla.org/en-CA/firefox/addon/greasemonkey/) or Tampermonkey.
-You can then install the script by clicking [here](https://github.com/siefkenj/canvas-quiz-stats/raw/main/dist/react-userscripts.user.js).
+You can then install the script by clicking [here](https://github.com/siefkenj/utoronto-lsm-addon/raw/main/dist/react-userscripts.user.js).

 # Development

 ## Building

-To build `canvas-quiz-stats` you must have [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+To build `utoronto-lsm-addon` you must have [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Then, from the `canvas-quiz-stats` directory, run
+Then, from the `utoronto-lsm-addon` directory, run

 ```
 cd userscript/